Jerome H. Holland: Post academia years and death

 Soon after Holland's retirement as president of Hampton Institute, he served as ambassador to Sweden for two years between 1970 and 1972.
-His appointment was protested by the Swedish people, and the demonstrations contained racist attacks for which the Swedish government issued an official apology.
+His appointment was protested by some Swedish people, and the demonstrations contained racist attacks for which the Swedish government issued an official apology.
 Holland was the first African American to sit on the board of the New York Stock Exchange, and served on the boards of AT&T, General Foods, the Culbro Corporation, Federated Department Stores, Manufacturers Hanover Trust, Pan American Bankshares, the Union Carbide Corporation, Zurn Industries, and Continental Corporation.

 In 1979, as the result of his appointment by President Jimmy Carter, Holland became the first African American to serve as the chairman of the Red Cross Board of Governors, a position he held until his death.
 The Red Cross renamed its research and development laboratory in Holland's honor in 1987.

 Holland died in New York City on January 13, 1985.
 He was posthumously awarded the Presidential Medal of Freedom in April 1985 by President Ronald Reagan.